mdda/mdda.github.io/_posts/AI/2019-03-14-presentation-at-tensorflow.md

 # Plug in the Accelerator using the provided USB 3.0 cable.
 # (If you already plugged it in, remove it and replug it so the just-installed udev rule can take effect.)

+. env3/bin/activate
+#  tensorflow 1.13

+./install # Need to be root for some of this...

 # From the python-tflite-source directory
 cd edgetpu/

-. env3/bin/activate
-#  tensorflow 1.13

 python3 demo/classify_image.py \
 --model test_data/mobilenet_v2_1.0_224_inat_bird_quant_edgetpu.tflite \
 --label test_data/inat_bird_labels.txt \
 --image test_data/parrot.jpg

+# After ~20sec :
+##  Failed to retreive TPU context
+##  Node number 0 (edgetpu-custom-op) failed to prepare.
+# This is same error as when EdgeTPU device not connected at all...

 ---------